 You'll be expected to show commercial awareness from the start of the application process by demonstrating a thorough knowledge of the firm you're applying to.
-It's also likely that you'll be tested on your commercial awareness during an assessment day.
+It's also likely that you'll be tested during an assessment day.
 You may be asked questions such as: